LilTwo/ScalaMcts/README.md

 <b>backpropagation</b>: normal_update, update_search_done(when an overwhelmed node encountered)<br/>
 <b>final decision</b>: vote, choose the child node with highest visit_count

+predict takes two arguments<br/>
+search_nodes means how many times these four steps are repeated.<br/>
+search_time have no use currently.

 <h3>Estimator</h3>
 The simulation step of MCTS is done in here, now I just have a simplest one: random play till end